On the arithmetic of polynomial semidomains: Introduction

 The algebraic structures of central interest in this paper are semidomains of polynomials and semidomains of Laurent polynomials.
 The arithmetic of certain semidomains of (Laurent) polynomials has been considered in the literature in the past few years.
-P. Cesarz et al. in~\cite{CCMS09} studied the elasticity of $\rr_{\ge 0}[X]$, where $\rr_{\ge 0}$ is the nonnegative cone of $\rr$.
-In addition, methods to factorize polynomials in $\nn_0[X]$ were investigated by H. Brunotte in~\cite{hB13}.
-More recently, F. Campanini and A. Facchini in~\cite{CF19} provided a systematic investigation of factorizations in $\nn_0[X]$.
-More generally, semigroup semirings from the factorization point of view were studied by Ponomarenko in~\cite{vP15}.
+In~\cite{CCMS09}, Cesarz et al. studied the elasticity of the semidomain $\rr_{\ge 0}[x]$, where $\rr_{\ge 0}$ is the nonnegative ray of $\rr$.
+In addition, methods to factorize polynomials in the semidomain $\nn_0[x]$ were investigated by Brunotte~\cite{hB13}.
+More recently, Campanini and Facchini~\cite{CF19} provided a more systematic investigation of the arithmetic of factorizations in~$\nn_0[x]$.
+More generally, semigroup semirings were considered by Ponomarenko in~\cite{vP15} from the factorization point of view.
+Finally, it is worth emphasizing that the study of the algebraic structure of commutative semirings has been significantly motivated by the applications and connections of commutative semirings to theoretical computer science (see, for instance, \cite{DKV09} and the references therein).

 The positive semirings we obtain as homomorphic images of semidomains of polynomials and semidomains of Laurent polynomials have also been investigated recently.
-The additive structure of $\nn_0[\alpha]$, where $\alpha$ is a positive algebraic number, was studied in~\cite{CGG20} by Chapman et al. and then in~\cite{CG22} by J. Correa-Morris and the first author.
-More recently, the elasticity and the omega-primality of $\nn_0[\alpha]$ have been considered in~\cite{JLZ22}.
-Also, the atomicity of the multiplicative structure of $\nn_0[\alpha]$ was studied in~\cite{CCMS09}, where it is shown that $\nn_0[\alpha]$ has full infinite elasticity for reasonable quadratic algebraic integers~$\alpha$.
-On the other hand, S. Zhu has recently studied several factorization aspects of the homomorphic image $\nn_0[\alpha^{\pm 1}]$ of the semidomain of Laurent polynomials $\nn_0[X^{\pm 1}]$, where $\alpha$ is a positive algebraic number.
+Atomic and factorization aspects of the additive structure of the semidomain $\nn_0[\alpha]$, where $\alpha$ is a positive algebraic number, were first investigated by Correa-Morris and Gotti~\cite{CG22}.
+More recently, the elasticity and the omega-primality of $\nn_0[\alpha]$ have been considered by Jiang, Li, and Zhu~\cite{JLZ22}.
+Also, the atomicity of the multiplicative structure of $\nn_0[\alpha]$ was studied in~\cite{CCMS09}, where the authors proved that $\nn_0[\alpha]$ has full infinite elasticity for reasonable quadratic algebraic integers~$\alpha$.
+On the other hand, Zhu~\cite{sZ22} has recently studied several factorization aspects of the homomorphic image $\nn_0[\alpha^{\pm 1}]$ of the semidomain of Laurent polynomials $\nn_0[x^{\pm 1}]$, where~$\alpha$ is a positive algebraic number.